ma-asad/bash-operating-system/README.md

 This script includes the following functions:

 - `date_time`: Uses the `yad` tool to display the current date and time in a dialog box.
-- `calendar`: Displays a calendar where you can select a date. if a date is selected, it will then be shown in a dialog box.
+- `calendar`: Displays a calendar where you can select a date, add, delete and view events. if a date is selected, it will then be shown along its respective event if any in a dialog box.
 - `delete`: Allows deletion of a file or directory.
 It checks the entered path to prevent deletion of system files or directories and asks for confirmation before deletion of non system files.
 - `sys_info`: Displays the system information by running the `sys_info.sh` script.
 - `games`: Allow user to select and play a game.
 Emacs games are run in a new terminal window, while Guess The Number and Tic-Tac-Toe games run directly in the terminal.